 - Complete and submit an application online at www.PiedmontU.edu.
-The application should be accompanied by an application fee which can be submitted via web instructions. - 2.
+The application should be accompanied by the application fee which can be submitted via web instructions. - 2.
 Request official transcripts from high school and any other college(s) attended to be mailed to the attention of the Admissions Office. - 3.
 Each applicant for admission to Piedmont International University is required to take either the ACT or SAT.
-However, applicants for admission who hold bachelor's degrees and/or are over 25 years of age may be exempted from these tests.
+However, applicants for admission who hold an associate's or bachelor's degree from an accredited institution and/or are over 25 years of age may be exempted from these tests.
 ACT/SAT Scores will be utilized for program admission and course placement.
 ACT Testing is available on the campus of Piedmont International University.
-Information on national test dates and sites may be secured through the local school guidance office, public libraries or the University Admissions Office. - 4.
-Submit a Personal Testimony and recent digital photo as an email attachment to the personal admissions counselor. - 5.
+Information on national test dates and sites may be secured through a local school guidance office, public libraries or the University Admissions Office.

+- 4. Submit a Personal Testimony and recent digital photo as an email attachment to the personal admissions counselor. - 5.
 Request that the Pastor's Reference and General Reference forms be completed by an appropriate non-relative adult.